 - Any hard copy documents sent to the program will be updated to the system at least four weeks from when they were posted.
 Due to the number of application we receive, we are not able to send confirmation emails of receipt or a notification that the document has been uploaded.

 The application fee may be waived in a limited number of cases.
-The Graduate Program is not able to waive the application fee outside of those cases.
+Allard Law is not able to waive the application fee outside of those cases.

 Required Supporting Documents: